Documents explaining your mortgage

 Mortgage illustration document

-When a lender or an adviser recommends a mortgage, or when a lender gives a mortgage offer, they have to give you a mortgage illustration document which is tailored to your mortgage needs and explains:
+When a lender or an adviser recommends a mortgage, or when a lender gives a mortgage offer, they have to give you a mortgage illustration as part of their offer document which is tailored to your mortgage needs and explains:

 - Your monthly repayments